 Informational messages have a green OK, warning messages flash yellow, and messages requiring attention are listed as a red CRITICAL.
 CRITICAL messages are also emailed to the root user account.
-If you are aware of a critical condition but wish to remove the flashing alert until you deal with it, uncheck the box next to that message.
+If you are aware of a critical condition but wish to remove the flashing alert until it can be dealt with, uncheck the box next to that message.

 Behind the scenes, an alert daemon checks for various alert conditions, such as volume and disk status, and writes the current conditions to /var/tmp/alert.
-The daemon retrieves the current alert status every minute and will change the solid green alert icon to flashing red if a new alert is detected.
+The daemon retrieves the current alert status every minute and changes the solid green alert icon to flashing red when a new alert is detected.